bryceshirley/iris-gpubench/README.md

 ./monitor.sh <sciml benchmark command> --plot
 ```

 Gives you a live timeseries for GPU power consumption and GPU utilization.
 Just open the png files created gpu_utilization_plot.png and gpu_power_usage_plot.png.
-They can be found there afterwards too
+They can be found there afterwards too.
+See [Plot Results](https://github.com/bryceshirley/gpu_benchmark_metrics/edit/main/README.md#4-gpu-power-and-utilization-plots).

 ### 3. If you need to terminate the tool for any reason (ie press CTRL+C) then you must kill the tmux session by running: